Cancellation theorem for framed motives of algebraic varieties: Theorem A and Theorem B

 Consider a commutative diagram of homotopy fiber sequences in $Sp_{S^1}(k)$

-The arrow $l_X$ is a stable local weak equivalence of $BCD$-local spectra by Theorem~\ref{cska}, and hence so is the middle lower arrow by Lemma~\ref{tau}.
-It follows that $\ell_X$ is a stable local weak equivalence.
+The arrow $l_X$ and the middle lower arrow are a stable weak equivalences of spectra by Theorem~\ref{cska}.
+It follows that $\ell_X$ is a stable weak equivalence.
 Consider a commutative diagram

-We have mentioned above that $l_X,\ell_X$ are stable local weak equivalences.
-It follows that $a_0$ is a stable local equivalence if and only if so is $c_0$.
-We shall prove that $c_0$ is a sectionwise stable equivalence.
-To this end we need notation from Appendix A and Lemma \ref{A1}.
-Consider the commutative diagram from Lemma \ref{A1}.
+Since $l_X,\ell_X$ are stable weak equivalences, it follows that $a_0$ is a stable local equivalence if and only if so is $c_0$.
+By Theorem D from Appendix A the morphism $c_0$ is a sectionwise stable weak equivalence.
+The proof of the first part of the theorem is completed.